idanhazan/parallelism/docs/api_reference/scheduled_task.rst

 Minimalistic
 ************

-An example of basic usage for creating a `ScheduledTask` instance:
+An example of basic usage for creating a `ScheduledTask` instances:

 >>> def func():
 ...     pass